M4teusz00/Data-Science-Salary/README.md

 The one-page report was created in Power BI Desktop.
 This is my first, basic project, so it is difficult to come to very in-depth insights.

-Although, following inferences can be drawn from the dashboard:
+Although, following example inferences can be drawn from the dashboard:

 ### [1] With no filters:
  - The highest average salary is noticed in the USA = 157 702 $